Cacti/documentation/Command-Line-Scripts.md

 ### Add Graph Permissions to specific Users

 There are various ways to define graph permissions to specific users.
 First, we will add graph permissions for a given host.
 This is done using the parameter `--item-type=host` as follows

 ```console
 shell>php -q add_perms.php --user-id=4 --item-type=host --item-id=1
 ```

 `--user-id=4` must specify an existing users.
 Else, an error message will be printed.
 As `--item-type=host` is given, `--item-id=1` must specify a valid host.
 Again, if no host with this specific id exists, an error message will be printed.
 No output is produced on successful operations.

 Next, we will add graph permissions for a given tree.
 This is done using the parameter `--item-type=tree` as follows

 ```console
 shell>php -q add_perms.php --user-id=4 --item-type=tree --item-id=1
 ```

 `--user-id=4` must specify an existing users.
 Else, an error message will be printed.
 As `--item-type=tree` is given, `--item-id=1` must specify a valid tree (the Default Tree in this case).
 Again, if no tree with this specific id exists, an error message will be printed.
 No output is produced on successful operations.

 Adding graph permissions for a given graph template is done using the parameter `--item-type=graph_template` as follows

 ```console
 shell>php -q add_perms.php --user-id=4 --item-type=graph_template --item-id=25
 ```

 `--user-id=4` must specify an existing users.
 Else, an error message will be printed.
 As `--item-type=graph_template` is given, `--item-id=1` must specify a valid graph_template (the Interface - Traffic (bytes/sec) in this case).
 Again, if no graph template with this specific id exists, an error message will be printed.
 No output is produced on successful operations.

 Last but not least we add graph permissions for a given graph by using the parameter `--item-type=graph` as follows

 ```console
 shell>php -q add_perms.php --user-id=4 --item-type=graph --item-id=8
 ```

 `--user-id=4` must specify an existing users.
 Else, an error message will be printed.
 As `--item-type=graph` is given, `--item-id=1` must specify a valid graph.
 Again, if no graph template with this specific id exists, an error message will be printed.
 No output is produced on successful operations.

 ---

-<copy>Copyright (c) 2004-2023 The Cacti Group</copy>
+Copyright (c) 2004-2023 The Cacti Group